airtai/fastagency/README.md

 ./scripts/deploy_to_fly_io.sh
 ```

+This is only for testing purposes.
+You should deploy using [**GitHub Actions**](https://github.com/features/actions){target="_blank"} as explained below.

-The preferred way to deploy your application to Fly.io is by using [**GitHub Actions**](https://github.com/features/actions).
+Cookiecutter generated all the necessary files to deploy your application to Fly.io using [**GitHub Actions**](https://github.com/features/actions).
 Simply push your code to your github repository's **main** branch and GitHub Actions will automatically deploy your application to Fly.io.
 For this, you need to set the following secrets in your GitHub repository:

 - `FLY_API_TOKEN`
 - `OPENAI_API_KEY`